FOR IMMEDIATE RELEASE

 Virginia Chamber of Commerce

-EnergySure coalition releases statement on the FERC’s Final Environmental Report for the Atlantic Coast Pipeline
+EnergySure coalition releases statement on FERC approval of the Atlantic Coast Pipeline and Supply Header Project

-The following is a joint statement on behalf of the EnergySure coalition by Barry DuVal, President & CEO, Virginia Chamber of Commerce, and Dennis Martire, Mid-Atlantic Regional Manager, Laborers’ International Union of North America, on the Federal Energy Regulatory Commission’s Final Environmental Impact Statement for the proposed Atlantic Coast Pipeline:
+The following is a joint statement on behalf of the EnergySure coalition by Barry DuVal, President & CEO, Virginia Chamber of Commerce, and Matt Yonka, President, Virginia Building & Construction Trades Council, on the Federal Energy Regulatory Commission’s approval of a Certificate of Public Convenience and Necessity for the Atlantic Coast Pipeline and Supply Header Project:

 Below are additional statements from individual Energy Sure members in West Virginia, Virginia and North Carolina: